 You can also increase protein by mixing small amounts of milk or sunflower seeds into their mash.
 This further stimulates appetites.

 However, avoid scratch grains during hot weather, particularly corn-based sources.
-The carbohydrates raise body temperatures during digestion, further decreasing food consumption.
+The carbohydrates raise body temperature during digestion, further decreasing food consumption.

 Open the Coop

-Second only to adequate water and food sources is ventilation—not only in the coop but in the chicken yard as well.
+Second only to adequate water and food sources is ventilation for how to keep chickens cool in the summer—not only in the coop but in the chicken yard as well.
 If your girls are lucky and have windows in their chicken coop, keep them open once temperatures reach 75 degrees.

 Screened doors instead of solid doors are also quite useful even if they can only be left open during the daytime hours when predators are less likely to venture to the coop for an easy meal.